What is tail docking?

 If your dog has a particularly waggy tail, it may get injured as it explores in hedges and woodland.

-While tail docking isn’t the answer, insurance for your pet can help cover vet bills if your pup needs emergency medical treatment.
+While tail docking isn't the answer, insurance for your pet can help cover vet bills if your dog needs emergency medical treatment.
 It must be mentioned that insurance won’t cover the fees for docking or any issues that may result or be related due to the tail being docked.

 Docking dog’s tails in history

 The sight of a dog with a wagging tail is a thing of joy to most dog lovers, but throughout history many dogs have had their tails removed.
 The reasoning behind the practice was varied.